ANAB Accreditation – What It Means To You

 Why is Accreditation Important to you: Value.
 Trust.
 Assurance.
 You are ensured a high-quality outcome that is accredited to meet the standards for vibration analyst training.
 Anyone can offer a test and say it meets the standards for ISO 18436 vibration analyst certification.
-What makes The Vibration Institute imminently respected is our regular audit by ANSI in order to assure continued excellence in meeting ANSI certification requirements.
-Through the ANSI accreditation process, the Vibration Institute is committed to improving the quality and relevance of its programs.
+What makes the Vibration Institute imminently respected is our annual audit by ANAB in order to assure continued excellence in meeting ANAB certification requirements.
+Through the ANAB accreditation process, the Vibration Institute is committed to improving the quality and relevance of its programs.

 US Department of Defense and ANSI accreditation: The Vibration Institute meets the US Department of Defense requirements for vibration analyst certification.
-ANSI’s Personnel Certification Accreditation program under ISO/IEC 17024 meets the requirements of the National Defense Authorization Act, signed into law on November 25, 2015.
-This legislation mandates that any credentialing program used by members of the armed forces be recognized by a accreditation body that meets enumerated quality criteria.
-ANSI’s Personnel Certification Accreditation program meets these criteria, as the program operates in compliance with ISO/IEC 17011, and applies ISO/IEC 17024.
+ANAB’s Personnel Certification Accreditation Program under ISO/IEC 17024 meets the requirements of the National Defense Authorization Act, signed into law on November 25, 2015.
+This legislation mandates that any credentialing program used by members of the armed forces be recognized by an accreditation body that meets enumerated quality criteria.
+ANAB’s Personnel Certification Accreditation Program meets these criteria, as the program operates in compliance with ISO/IEC 17011, and applies ISO/IEC 17024.

 The Vibration Institute provides globally recognized Certification of Persons to Category I, Category II, Category III, and Category IV vibration analysts in accordance with ISO 18436-1 and ISO 18436-2.
-We have been an ANSI (American National Standards Institute) accredited certifying body since 2010 and continue to meet the highest standards of certification.
-ANSI is only one of three accrediting organizations, and the only one for vibration analysts, that have achieved signatory level for a Multilateral Recognition Arrangement (MLA) for the certification of persons.
+Our vibration analyst ANAB-Accredited Personnel Certification Program has been accredited since 2010 and continue to meet the highest standards of certification.
+ANAB has also achieved signatory level for Multilateral Recognition Arrangements (MLA) through both the Pacific Accreditation Cooperation (PAC) and the International Accreditation Forum (IAF) for the certification of persons.